UniMath/agda-unimath/src/structured-types/morphisms-pointed-arrows.lagda.md

         id
 ```

-where the homotopy `id ∘ f ~ f ∘ id` is the reflexivity homotopy.
+where the pointed homotopy `id ∘∗ f ~∗ f ∘∗ id` is the concatenation of the left unit law pointed homotopy and the inverse pointed homotopy of the right unit law pointed homotopy.

 ```agda
 module _